 Metrics As part of the Resource Acquisition program, the primary metric for the Industrial Custom and the Prescriptive offer is lifetime natural gas savings - cumulative cubic meter (CCM) savings.
-Tracking Savings for each custom project are calculated on an individual Methodology basis and then tracked weekly by the Tracking and Reporting team, utilizing Enbridge's sales tracking software.
+Tracking Methodology Savings for each custom project are calculated on an individual basis and then tracked weekly by the Tracking and Reporting team, utilizing Enbridge's sales tracking software.
 Data is compiled for Prescriptive offer participants and also tracked on a weekly basis by the Tracking and Reporting team.
 All supporting documentation is reviewed for accuracy and completeness and is retained by Tracking and Reporting.
-Offer In the Industrial sector, the Continuous Energy Improvement Description (CEI) approach includes the Industrial Custom Solutions offer and the Prescriptive offer together with a number of enabling initiatives, such as support for industrial customers in identifying energy-saving opportunities through to assistance with project implementation These offers are primarily promoted and delivered by ESCs (professional engineers) who are active in the marketplace (professional engineers) who are delive in the marketplace. determine solutions to address multiple objectives, namely production, energy efficiency and budgetary considerations Work involves addressing technical barriers to operav officiency adoption on well on financial barriers that may binder business adoption as well as inflancial barners that may finder business justification and implementation.
-Enabling initiatives allow ESCs to work with the sustamors to identify potential opportunities, quantify bonefits, and justify action Such initiatives include: ESCs loversging their skills and toole to identify officiency opportunities involvement of third tools to identify efficiency opportunities; involvement of third- party vendors to conduct specific types of audits or assessments of facilities; and/or ESCs assisting with the development of project implementation plans.
+Offer Description In the Industrial sector, the Continuous Energy Improvement (CEI) approach includes the Industrial Custom Solutions offer and the Prescriptive offer together with a number of enabling initiatives, such as support for industrial customers in identifying energy-saving opportunities through to assistance with project implementation.
+These offers are primarily promoted and delivered by ESCs (professional engineers) who are active in the marketplace.
+ESCs are trusted energy advisors that work with customers to determine solutions to address multiple objectives, namely production, energy efficiency and budgetary considerations.
+Work involves addressing technical barriers to energy efficiency adoption as well as financial barriers that may hinder business justification and implementation.
+Enabling initiatives allow ESCs to work with the customers to identify potential opportunities, quantify benefits, and justify action.
+Such initiatives include: ESCs leveraging their skills and tools to identify efficiency opportunities; involvement of third- party vendors to conduct specific types of audits or assessments of facilities; and/or ESCs assisting with the development of project implementation plans.